farazdagi/hlc-gen/README.md

 Basically, you have two counters, one for the wall-clock time and another for the logical clock.
-The logical clock is used to resolve the "happened before" relationship between events that occur at the same, that is when granularity of the wall-clock time is not small enough to distinguish between events.
+The logical clock is used to resolve the "happened before" relationship between events that occur at the same nanosecond, that is when granularity of the wall-clock time is not small enough to distinguish between events.

 ## Sample Use Case